The Science Behind Sleep Apnea Mouth Guards

 The Standard Treatment: Continuous Positive Airway Pressure (CPAP)

 Continuous Positive Airway Pressure (CPAP) is the standard treatment for sleep apnea.
-It involves a machine that delivers air pressure through a mask while you sleep.
+It involves a machine that delivers air pressure through a mask while the patient sleeps.

-This air pressure is somewhat greater than that of the surrounding air.
-It is just enough to keep your upper airway passages open, preventing apnea and snoring.
+This air pressure is greater than that of the surrounding air.
+It is enough to open your upper airway passages, preventing apnea and snoring.

 However, some people find CPAP machines uncomfortable or cumbersome.
 This can lead to non-compliance, reducing the effectiveness of the treatment.

-As a result, alternative treatments like sleep apnea mouth guards have gained attention.
+As a result, alternative treatments, such as sleep apnea mouth guards, have gained attention.
 They offer a less invasive option for managing sleep apnea.

 Exploring Alternatives: The Emergence of Sleep Apnea Mouth Guards